AlexanderZanin/todo-board/README.md

-# Kanban Board (React + Valtio + Pragmatic DnD)
+# ToDo Kanban-like Board (React + Valtio + Pragmatic DnD)

-This is a small demo Kanban board built with React + TypeScript, Valtio for state, and
+This is a small demo ToDo board built with React + TypeScript, Valtio for state, and
 @atlaskit/pragmatic-drag-and-drop for DnD.
 It focuses on a clear state model, explicit actions for mutations, and a lightweight component structure.